snowyu/type-info.js/README.md

   * It can not be registered.
   * It could be unlimited number of virtual types.

+## todo

+* separate the value from type
+  * value.$type -> point to a virtual type.
+* object value does not work yet.
+* Cache the Virtual Types
+  * search via name:
+    * named the virtual type first
+    * hashed to make name the virtual type if no name given

 ## Usage

 ### Develope a new Type: